frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

 ### Designer Requirements

 #### Support C++

-We need to be able to
+####Support Edit Copy of Template

-Support Edit Template
+Note: These features should work in UWP for both project.json and PackageRef